Denver Pioneers men's ice hockey: Early 60s

 After such unparalleled dominance, it was expected that Denver would decline the following year, especially with so many of the players graduating, but the team still finished 3rd in the WCHA.
 One year later they won both WCHA conference titles and again made the NCAA tournament.
 After dropping Clarkson in a relatively easy 6–2 semifinal match Denver faced off against North Dakota for a rematch of it first title in 1958.
 The Fighting Sioux scored three times before 8 minutes had elapsed and, while Denver responded with two quick goals, North Dakota tacked on two more in the first to finish with a 5–2 lead.
-When they added another 5 minutes into the second it looked as if they were going to walk to a national title but the Pioneers did npt quit and scored twice to cut the lead in half entering the third.
+When they added another 5 minutes into the second it looked as if they were going to walk to a national title but the Pioneers did not quit and scored twice to cut the lead in half entering the third.
 North Dakota closed ranks and set up a wall in front of Rudy Unis in the final frame but still could not stop Denver from scoring, however, the Pioneers could only notch one goal and lost their first NCAA tournament game, 5–6.
 The team's streak of seven consecutive tournament wins from the start is still an NCAA record.